openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

   responsibility of the Crypto Team are outlined as follows:

-  * Decide whether a particular scheme/capability should be added or removed from an upcoming PALISADE release.
+  * Decide whether a particular scheme/capability should be added or removed from an upcoming OpenFHE release.

   * Identify/recommend various hardening techniques, such as PRNG, Gaussian sampling, constant-time samplers, etc.